-This page contains brief information about ribociclib and a collection of

-    links to more information about the use of this drug, research results, and

-    ongoing clinical trials.
+This page contains brief information about ribociclib (Kisqali) and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Use in Cancer

 Ribociclib is approved to be used with other drugs to treat:

 - Breast cancer that is hormone receptor positive (HR+) and HER2 negative (HER2-) and is advanced or has metastasized (spread to other parts of the body).
 It is used:

 Ribociclib is also being studied in the treatment of other types of cancer.

 More About Ribociclib